 Bergen Hatzalah is a completely volunteer run service and as such, 100% of your contribution will go directly towards defraying the costs of our lifesaving operations.
 Those wishing to partner with us financially please visit the Donate page of the website.

 Those interested in joining Bergen Hatzalah are invited to reach out to us via email at: firstname.lastname@example.org.

-All first responders will have first aid equipment, certain lifesaving medications, oxygen and an Automatic External Defibrillator (AED).
-They will also carry handheld radios to communicate with the dispatcher and each other.
+All first responders carry first aid equipment, certain lifesaving medications, oxygen and an Automatic External Defibrillator (AED).
+They also carry handheld radios to communicate with the dispatcher and each other.

 Women may volunteer with Bergen Hatzalah in multiple capacities.
 As a subsidary of Chevra Hatzalah, Bergen Hatzalah abides by the guidelines set forth by the central organization regarding its first responders.
 If you are interested in volunteering with Bergen Hatzalah, please contact email@example.com.

 There are several Hatzalah branches located throughout the state of New Jersey including Union County (Elizabeth-area), West Orange/Livingston, Middlesex County (Edison-area), Central Jersey (Lakewood-area), Essex County (Newark-area), Hudson County, Jersey City,Passaic/Clifton, and Jersey Shore Hatzalah .
 For a complete list of NJ Hatzalah agencies visit here.

 Bergen Hatzalah dispatchers and first responders provide services to any and all individuals who call our hotline for assistance, regardless of religion, race or any other demographics.